 Welcome to Year 2A

-Learning logs will be shared in class on a Thursday afternoon, allowing children to celebrate their home learning with the class.
+Learning logs will be shared in class on Wednesday afternoon, allowing children to celebrate their home learning with the class.

 In the event that your child is unable to attend school due to isolation, please use the links below for appropriate activities, these activities can be used in conjunction with the websites listed in the subject sub-headings to continue children’s learning journey.